Competitive Debating

 I served as a Director and Associate Researcher between 2017-2021 where I led the research program on Profit Shifting and the Consequences of Illicit Financial Flows in Africa by exploring the relationship between extractives, illicit financial flows, and climate minerals for the transition to a low-carbon economy.
 I organised and coordinated a range of workshops, summer/winter schools, podcast series, and translating these to active interventions through community garden solar installation programmes and other co-operative based initiatives for self-reliance.

-Professional Research, Lobbying, Academic Scholarship, and Advocacy
+Professional Research, Lobbying, and Academic Scholarship

 My research and advocacy interests revolve around a shared set of themes in my academic scholarship and professional work.